First Muslim conquest of Jerusalem: Aftermath

 Following the Caliph's instructions, Yazid proceeded to Caesarea, and once again laid siege to the port city.
 Amr and Shurahbil marched to complete the occupation of Palestine, a task that was completed by the end of the year.
-Caesarea, however, could not be taken until 640, when at last, the garrison surrendered to Muawiyah I, then a governor of Syria.
+Caesarea, however, could not be taken until 640, when at last, the garrison surrendered to Mu'awiya, then a governor of Syria.
 With an army of 17,000 men, Abu Ubaidah and Khalid set off from Jerusalem to conquer all of northern Syria.
 This ended with the conquest of Antioch in late 637.
 In 639, the Muslims invaded and conquered Egypt.

 During his stay in Jerusalem, Umar was led by Sophronius to various holy sites, including the Temple Mount.
 Seeing the poor state of where the Temple once stood, Umar ordered the area cleared of refuse and debris before having a wooden mosque built on the site.
 The earliest account of such a structure is given by the Gallic bishop Arculf, who visited Jerusalem between 679 and 682, and describes a very primitive house of prayer able to accommodate up to 3,000 worshippers, constructed of wooden beams and boards over preexisting ruins.

 More than half a century after the capture of Jerusalem, in 691, the Umayyad caliph Abd al-Malik commissioned the construction of the Dome of the Rock over a large outcropping of bedrock on the Temple Mount.
 The 10th-century historian al-Maqdisi wrote that Abd al-Malik built the shrine in order to compete in grandeur with the city's Christian churches.
 Whatever the intention, the impressive splendor and scale of the shrine is seen as having helped significantly in solidifying the attachment of Jerusalem to the early Muslim faith.

 Over the next 400 years, the city's prominence diminished as Saracen powers in the region jockeyed for control.
 Jerusalem remained under Muslim rule until it was captured by Crusaders in 1099 during the First Crusade.